John Theristus: Veneration

 According to tradition, King Roger, suffering from an incurable wound on his face, was healed upon contact with John's tunic and many others were healed: crippled, blind, deaf, and demonic.
 Roger II then founded the monastery of St. John in Nemore (del Bosco), named after John Theristus.

-The memory of John Theristus is found in all Greek menologies and synaxarions.
-It also entered the Roman Martyrology on 23 February.
+The memory of John Theristus is found in all Greek menologies and synaxarions of the Eastern Orthodox and Byzantine Catholic liturgies.
+It also entered the Roman Martyrology of the Catholic Church on 23 February.

 In 1660 Pope Alexander VIII had his body transferred to Stylus to avoid the raids of brigands and earthquakes.
-On 12 March 1662, together with the relics of Saints Ambrose and Nicholas, the remains were placed in a church built by the Minims Fathers and later purchased by the Basilians who dedicated it to San Giovanni Teristi.
+On 12 March 1662, together with the relics of Saints Ambrose and Nicholas, the remains were placed in a church built by the Minim Fathers and later purchased by the Basilians, who dedicated it as the monastery of San Giovanni Teristi.
 In 1791 it passed to the Redemptorists, who embellished the church and convent with marble works.
 In the left aisle, under the altar, are venerated the relics of Teristi and his fellow monks.
 The convent is accessed through a marble portal worked in marble.
 In the centre of the cloister stands an ancient well in pink granite with four columns, covered by a canopy surmounted by a tin ship, with a praying child holding a cross inside, in memory of the young John's miraculous journey by sea.